tjgran01/Psychopy-Task-Presentor/README.md

 ## Notes on running.

+### Inputs.

+#### "Waiting for Scanner Event":

+Press "5" on the keyboard to advance.

+#### Stroop and Finger Tapping.

+`stroop` and `finger_tapping` are expecting button box inputs.
+As such "Index Finger Button" refers to "1" on the keyboard.
+"Middle Finger Button" refers to "1" on the keyboard.

+#### Affect Reading.

+`Affect Reading` are expecting trackball inputs.
+Therefore use the mouse.
+"Index finger Button" refers to a LEFT CLICK.
+"Scroll Left/Right" mean move mouse left right.
+"Scroll Up/Down" means move mouse up and down.

 ### Editing task order.

 If you want to just run one task on into `main.py` and edit the `task_list` variable.
 (Line 24 as of 1/29/20).